 Federal Budget Recap: Foreign Buyers Tax Concerning, Other Measures Welcomed

-TAGS: Energy Efficiency Federal Budget FINTRAC Flood Protection Foreign Buyer's Tax Housing Affordability retrofits Speculation and Vacancy Tax
+TAGS: Climate Change Preparedness Energy Efficiency Federal Budget Financial Transactions and Reports Analysis Centre of Canada (FINTRAC) Flood Protection Foreign Buyer’s Tax Housing Affordability Retrofits Speculation and Vacancy Tax

 On April 19, Canada’s Minister of Finance Chrystia Freeland introduced the Liberal government’s first budget since the beginning of the COVID-19 pandemic.
 The budget provides significant funds to many programs, including several to assist homeowners and renters, increasing the federal deficit by an estimated $382 billion, but also includes measures which are concerning to BCREA.